-- LVDS_PRE_EMPHASIS (UltraScale Architecture only): Allows pre-emphasis for LVDS I/O standards to improve signal integrity of high-frequency signals by reducing intersymbol interference and minimizing the effects of transmission line losses. - Pull Type: Specifies the pull type for the selected port.
+- LVDS_PRE_EMPHASIS: (Supported by all architectures after 7-series) Allows pre-emphasis for LVDS I/O standards to improve signal integrity of high-frequency signals by reducing intersymbol interference and minimizing the effects of transmission line losses. - Pull Type: Specifies the pull type for the selected port.
 When using 3-state output (OBUFT) or bidirectional (IOBUF) buffers, the output can have a weak pull-up resistor, a weak pull-down resistor, or a weak "keeper" circuit.
-For input (IBUF) buffers, the input can have either a weak pull-up resistor or a weak pull-down resistor. - IN_TERM/OUT_TERM (7 series devices only): Defines the optional IN_TERM or OUT_TERM driver impedance properties.
-This is most commonly left blank and is not yet supported for production devices.
-Using this terminal definition overrides the SLEW and DRIVE STRENGTH properties and is not supported in SSN calculations. - DQS_BIAS (UltraScale Architecture only): Defines an optional DC bias at the inputs of certain pseudo-differential and true differential IO standards. - DIFF_TERM: Turns the built-in differential termination on or off. - OFFCHIP_TERM: Specifies the external board level termination of the I/O. This is used for SSN calculations.
+For input (IBUF) buffers, the input can have either a weak pull-up resistor or a weak pull-down resistor. - IN_TERM: (7 series devices only) Defines the optional IN_TERM or OUT_TERM driver impedance properties.
+This is most commonly left blank but is supported for production devices.
+Using this terminal definition overrides the SLEW and DRIVE STRENGTH properties and is not supported in SSN calculations. - DQS_BIAS: (Supported by all architectures after 7-series) Defines an optional DC bias at the inputs of certain pseudo-differential and true differential IO standards. - DIFF_TERM: Turns the built-in differential termination on or off. - OFFCHIP_TERM: Specifies the external board level termination of the I/O. This is used for SSN calculations.
 If the field is left blank, the tool uses the expected terminations in the SSN calculations and shows this expected termination by default in the SSN report and I/O Ports table.

-Note: For information on the expected terminations as well as the corresponding shortened names that display in the tool, see the $SelectIO^{TM}$ Resources User Guide [Ref 12] for your device.
+Note: For information on the expected terminations as well as the corresponding shortened names that display in the tool, see the Select IO^{TM} Resources User Guide for your device.

-- Board Signal: Specifies the name of the signal coming into the I/O from the board-level design. - Board Voltage: Specifies the voltage level of the signal coming into the I/O from the board-level design. - ODT (UltraScale Architecture only): Reports the design's optional on-chip Termination.
+- 7 Series FPGAs SelectIO Resources User Guide (UG471) - UltraScale Architecture SelectIO Resources User Guide (UG571) - Board Signal: Specifies the name of the signal coming into the I/O from the board-level design. - Board Voltage: Specifies the voltage level of the signal coming into the I/O from the board-level design. - ODT: (Supported by all architectures after 7-series) Reports the design's optional on-chip Termination.

-IMPORTANT: The columns listed above are read in as constraint values and any additional columns will be retained as user defined columns in the Package Pins view.
+IMPORTANT!
+The columns listed above are read in as constraint values and any additional columns will be retained as user defined columns in the Package Pins view.
 Additional constraints for I/O should be imported through XDC.